johanlundahl/home_store/README.md

 # temp_store
 This project stores sensor reading values to a database.
-Other components can interact with this component through a REST endpoints.
+Other components can interact with this component through REST endpoints.

 ## Installation